 - Aftermarket Parts: Many OEM warranties exclude failures caused by unapproved aftermarket parts.
 If a claimed failure is linked to such modifications, the warranty claim may be denied.

 - Right to Repair Initiative: As of April 2023, India’s Department of Consumer Affairs launched a “Right to Repair” portal.
-This allows repairs or upgrades at third-party workshops without voiding the vehicle’s warranty, as long as the repair did not cause the issue being claimed.
+This allows repairs or upgrades at third-party workshops without voiding the vehicle’s warranty, provided the repair did not cause the issue being claimed.

 - Consumer Protection Act, 2019: Under Indian law, blanket exclusions for modifications are unfair if they are unrelated to the defect.
 Manufacturers must prove that a modification, such as a sprocket change, caused the failure to deny coverage.